Extraction

 Output directory structure

-by instruction, name, chip, and type.
-For example the harnesses for equality in the native chip will produce
+For example, the harnesses for equality in the native chip will produce

 the following structure.